lanl/nuDustC/README.md

 *io_restart_n_steps*: Number of cycles until a restart file is updated.

 ### User Specified Shock Parameters
 *pile_up_factor*: This is used to calculate the increase in density when a shock passes through.
-The density if multiplied by this number.
+The density is multiplied by this number.

 *shock_velo*: This is the velocity of the shock that will be applied to all cells.